-Method One: Unwrap and it slice it.
+Method One: Unwrap it and slice it.

 Outside Italy this is the recommended method.

-Eat a slice of panettone with your morning coffee as breakfast.
+- Option 1: Add Coffee (Breakfast) – Eat a slice of panettone with your morning coffee as breakfast.
 Europeans often eat panettone with breakfast around the holidays.
 Simply slice it into narrow pieces and serve it with cups of your favorite coffee, by itself or with other breakfast foods.
 Some people like to dip their panettone into their coffee before eating it.
 If this sounds good to you, give it a try!

-Serve slices of panettone with glasses of Masala as a mid-day treat.
+- Option 2: Serve with Masala (Lunch) – Serve slices of panettone with glasses of Masala as a mid-day treat.
 If your family enjoys having a tea time or small afternoon meal, as many Europeans do, serve slices of panettone with Masala or other Italian wine at this time.
 Get enough small plates and wine glasses for each of your guests, slice your panettone and pour the wine accordingly.

 Method Two: Tear and dip.